 First, please review the 2020 SRA Program Overview and Application Instructions.
 Then you can secure a research opportunity in the following ways:

 - Identifying an area of research that is of interest to you, and finding a Brown faculty member conducting research in that field who would be willing to serve as your faculty mentor

 - Identifying a Brown faculty member who would be willing to sponsor your own research project

-- Reviewing this list of research opportunities to see if any projects are of interest to you.
-All the faculty mentors in this packet have indicated that they would be interested in mentoring a PLME student for a SRA from June to August 2018.
+- Reviewing the 2020 list of research opportunities to see if any projects are of interest to you.
+All the faculty mentors in the packet have indicated that they would be interested in mentoring a PLME student for a SRA from June to August 2020.